Miss Alison Duffy

 Biography

-I have worked in the environmental management research area at Abertay Ubiversity's Urban Water Technology Centre at Abertay University since 2000.
-I frequently work in a multi-stakeholder environment including both the public and private sector on a national and international basis in the context of sustainable water management, specifically sustainable drainage systems.
+I have worked in the environmental management research area at Abertay University's Urban Water Technology Centre since 2000.
+I frequently work in a multi-stakeholder environment including both the public and private sector on a national and international basis in the context of sustainable water asset management, specifically sustainable drainage systems.

-I have been the Principal Investigator in the development of several urban water management frameworks, guidance, financial calculators / tools, communication documents and strategic directions reports: the findings of this research have aided decision making processes in the water sector, both on a national and international scale.
+I have been PI in the development of several urban water management frameworks, guidance, financial calculators / tools, communication documents and strategic directions reports: the findings of this research have aided decision making processes in the water sector, both on a national and international scale.
 Many research initiatives have focussed on developing a collaborative approach with national and international government agencies.
-I was the principal investigator for the development of an urban water management transition framework based on experiences in twelve cities from Europe, South America, Africa and China for the EU funded SWITCH project (Sustainable Water Improves Tomorrows Cities Health).
-I also authored a guidance manual to implement the framework.
-Continuation of this work was funded by the EU Med Programme where transitions specifically focused on energy efficient SUDS in six cities.
-The final output delivered bespoke transition frameworks to guide each city towards future sustainable solutions including transition manuals that were translated into 6 different languages.
+I developed an urban water management transition framework and co-authored a guidance manual based on experiences in twelve cities from Europe, South America, Africa and China for the EU funded SWITCH project (Sustainable Water Improves Tomorrows Cities Health).
+Continuation of this work, funded by the EU Med Programme focused on energy efficient SUDS in six cities with bespoke frameworks developed including manuals translated into 6 different languages to guide each city towards future sustainable solutions.

-I have extensive experience in the conceptual design, integration and long-term management of sustainable drainage systems including monitoring, technical performance reviews and cost benefit analysis.
-The most recent projects were commissioned by Bear Scotland (annual pollution control and technical performance monitoring), Glasgow City Council (Surface Water Management Plan including Cost Benefit Analysis of sustainable solutions to alleviate flooding issues in the City centre) and Scottish Water (technical performance assessments and development of national guidelines for the adoption of SuDS constructed before technical standards were available in Scotland).
+I have extensive experience in the conceptual design, integration and long-term management of SuDS assets including monitoring, technical performance reviews and cost benefit analysis.
+Projects include: pollution control and technical performance monitoring (Bear Scotland); SWMP including SuDS CBA to alleviate flooding issues (Glasgow City Council); technical performance assessments and development of national guidelines for adopting SuDS constructed before technical standards were available in Scotland (Scottish Water).

 View Publications

-• Training Workshops at conferences and EU funded collaborative meetings on a global scale (Europe, South Africa and South America) covering all research areas.
+• Training Workshops (Europe, Sth Africa, Sth America) covering all research areas.
 2006 – ongoing.

-• Co-Designer / Course Tutor for the CIWEM accredited SUDS OnLine and SWITCH Stormwater OnLine courses.
+• Course Tutor / Designer for CIWEM accredited SUDS OnLine and SWITCH Stormwater OnLine.
 2004 – 2011.

-• Co-facilitator of SUDS Short Course Training which includes site visits for professionals in the industry.
-Training material delivered cover the following areas: SUDS inspection and O&M, SUDS WLC and budgeting for long-term management, SUDS and Integrated Urban Water Management, SUDS and Strategic Stormwater Planning.
+• Co-facilitator of SUDS Short Course Training including site visits for professionals in the industry.
+Training material: SUDS O&M, SUDS costs and benefits, Integrated Urban Water Management, Transitioning Urban Water Systems.
 2003 – ongoing.

 Interests